liferay/liferay-docs/develop/tutorials/articles/100-tooling/03-blade-cli/01-installing-blade-cli.markdown

 # Installing Blade CLI [](id=installing-blade-cli)

-Blade CLI can be installed to your machine using the Liferay Workspace installer.
-This installs JPM and Blade CLI into your user home folder, and optionally initializes a
+You can install Blade CLI using the Liferay Workspace installer.
+This installs JPM and Blade CLI into your user home folder and optionally initializes a [Liferay Workspace](/develop/tutorials/-/knowledge_base/7-0/liferay-workspace) folder.
-[Liferay Workspace](/develop/tutorials/-/knowledge_base/7-0/liferay-workspace)
-folder.